pvparthverma/virtual-farmer-autofarm/README.md

-barbones virtual farmer (discord bot) autofarm
+barebones virtual farmer (discord bot) autofarm

 # ONLY WORKS ON WINDOWS!!!